werf/werf/docs/_includes/cli/werf_helm_render.md

       --set-string=[]:
             Set STRING helm values on the command line (can specify multiple or separate values
             with commas: key1=val1,key2=val2)
+      --tag-custom=[]:
+            Use custom tagging strategy and tag by the specified arbitrary tags.
+            Option can be used multiple times to produce multiple images with the specified tags.
+            Also can be specified in $WERF_TAG_CUSTOM* (e.g. $WERF_TAG_CUSTOM_TAG1=tag1,
+            $WERF_TAG_CUSTOM_TAG2=tag2)
+      --tag-git-branch='':
+            Use git-branch tagging strategy and tag by the specified git branch (option can be
+            enabled by specifying git branch in the $WERF_TAG_GIT_BRANCH) --tag-git-commit='':
+            Use git-commit tagging strategy and tag by the specified git commit hash (option can be enabled by specifying git commit hash in the $WERF_TAG_GIT_COMMIT) --tag-git-tag='':
+            Use git-tag tagging strategy and tag by the specified git tag (option can be enabled by specifying git tag in the $WERF_TAG_GIT_TAG)
       --tmp-dir='':
             Use specified dir to store tmp files and dirs (default $WERF_TMP_DIR or system tmp dir) --values=[]: